This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Sprinkle the yeast over the water in a small bowl.
+- Sprinkle the 1/4 ounce active dry yeast over the 1 cup lukewarm water in a small bowl.
 Swirl gently to dissolve.
-If a thin frothy layer does not form, your yeast might no longer be active.
+If a thin frothy layer does not form, your yeast might no longer be active and you must use active yeast for this recipe.

-- In the bowl of your stand mixer, mix together 4 cups of the flour and the salt.
+- In the bowl of your stand mixer, mix together 4 cups of the 4 1/2 cups all-purpose flour and the 2 teaspoons salt.
+Reserve the remaining 1/2 cup of flour for the kneading process.

-- Add the honey, eggs, yolk, and oil and mix with a spoon to form a shaggy dough.
+- Add the 1/4 cup honey, 2 large eggs, 1 large egg yolk, and 1/4 cup vegetable oil and mix with a spoon to form a shaggy dough.
 Pour the yeast mixture over the egg slurry and mix until combined.

 - Using the dough hook attachment, knead the dough on low speed for 6 to 8 minutes.
 If the dough seems very sticky or does not create a smooth ball that pulls away from the sides of the bowl, add flour a spoonful at a time until it is just in between sticky and dry.
 Stop kneading the dough when it is soft, smooth, and holds a ball-shape.